Skip to content

 • Resolution verification — domains that don't resolve (NXDOMAIN) are blocked

-URLs are checked against Google's Web Risk API — a real-time threat database covering malware, social engineering, and unwanted software.
+URLs are checked against industry threat-intelligence services — a real-time threat database covering malware, social engineering, and unwanted software.
 Flagged URLs are hard-blocked and cannot be saved to any QR code.

 Layer 4: Domain Age Interstitial